amitrawani07/Clone/readme.md

 # my clone

-this is my clone project.
+this is my clone project!.